Refinance Your Land Loan? Consider These Factors.

 (Remaining) Term10 Years10 Years

-By refinancing your land loan to a lower interest rate, you could reduce your annual payment by $3,325.
-For more on interest rates, review our article on how to get a better land loan rate.
+By refinancing your land loan to a lower interest rate, you could reduce your annual payment by $3,398.

-However, if you want to improve cash flow demand with an even lower payment, you can stretch this loan over 15, 20 or 25 years.
+However, if you want to improve cash flow demand with an even lower payment, you can stretch this loan over 15 or 20 years.
 Note that the longer you extend the number of years to repay the loan, the higher the rate you will potentially pay.

 Loan AmountTermInterest RateAnnual Payments